Warnings: Yandere/obession, hinted future non con

 You can tell me.
 You can tell me anything

-He hesitated again before turning and facing Knock Out, leaning in closer so he didn't have to speak too loudly, "You remember that femme I was telling you about?
+He hesitated again, thick fingers fidgeting with his drink for a moment before turning and facing Knock Out, leaning in closer so he didn't have to speak too loudly.
+"You remember that femme I was telling you about?
 Started seeing her a few decacycles ago?"

 How could I forget about her?